0xDEADFED5/ps_tiny11/README.md

 This is literally the first PowerShell script I've ever written.

+This is a script to automate the build of a streamlined Windows 11 image ***or modify currently running Windows 11***.

-Changes from tiny11builder:
+#### Changes from tiny11builder:

 - Items to remove are searched for by substring.
 If an item name is adjusted slightly in a new build this script should hopefully still find it.
 For instance, instead of "Microsoft-Windows-InternetExplorer-Optional-Package\~31bf3856ad364e35\~amd64\~\~11.0.22621.1702", this script searches for "InternetExplorer" in the setup image and gets the full package name from there.
 - ps_tiny11 will tell you about items it doesn't find on the setup image
-- Explorer ads, lockscreen ads, and Windows tips are disabled.
-Info source: (<https://winaero.com/how-to-disable-ads-in-windows-11/>)
-- Additional tweaks that I found here: (<https://github.com/ianis58/tiny11builder/tree/main/tools>)
 - ps_tiny11 will search drives for a Windows setup image and prompt for confirmation
 - If there's only one ImageIndex in the install.wim, it will automatically be selected
 - Various sanity checks
-- I discovered (<https://github.com/ianis58/tiny11builder>) after I wrote my version, and liked their registry technique (I almost did it that way too when I added some), so I updated mine

-This is a script to automate the build of a streamlined Windows 11 image.
+- Many additional tweaks
+- Modify hosts file to block telemetry servers

 Like tiny11builder, oscdimg.exe is included for creating the ISO.

 Also included is an unattended answer file, which is used to bypass the MS account on OOBE and to deploy the image with the /compact flag.

+I've tried to improve privacy a fair bit, but it only scratches the surface.
+I recommend using [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to do a better job.

 Tested on Windows 11, version 22H2 (22621.2428) amd64, and (22621.1702).
 Other builds should mostly work.

-Instructions:
+#### Instructions to modify ISO:

 1. Download Windows 11 from [UUPDump](https://uupdump.net/) (don't use ESD compression) or from the Microsoft website (<https://www.microsoft.com/software-download/windows11>).
 2. Mount the downloaded ISO image using Windows Explorer (double-click it)